 Let $p$ and $q$ be constants, the double phase energy functional

 appeared for the first time in a work of Zhikov \cite{Zhikov-1986} in order to describe models for strongly anisotropic materials in the context of homogenization and elasticity theory, see also Zhikov \cite{Zhikov-1995,Zhikov-2011}.
 Indeed, in elasticity theory, the modulating coefficient $\mu(\cdot)$ dictates the geometry of composites made of two different materials with distinct power hardening exponents $q(\cdot)$ and $p(\cdot)$, see the mentioned works of Zhikov.
-We also point out that there are several other applications in physics and engineering of double phase differential operators and related energy functionals, see the works of Bahrouni-R\u{a}dulescu-Repov\v{s} \cite{Bahrouni-Radulescu-Repovs-2019} on transonic flows, Benci-D'Avenia-Fortunato-Pisani \cite{Benci-DAvenia-Fortunato-Pisani-2000} on quantum physics and Cherfils-Il'yasov \cite{Cherfils-Ilyasov-2005} on reaction diffusion systems.
+We also point out that there are several other applications in physics and engineering of double phase differential operators and related energy functionals, see the works of Bahrouni--R\u{a}dulescu--Repov\v{s} \cite{Bahrouni-Radulescu-Repovs-2019} on transonic flows, Benci--D'Avenia--Fortunato-Pisani \cite{Benci-DAvenia-Fortunato-Pisani-2000} on quantum physics and Cherfils--Il'yasov \cite{Cherfils-Ilyasov-2005} on reaction diffusion systems.